mgupta701/CalCOFI-internship/parallax/Markdown/draft4_upwelling.md

 <br />
 <br />

-<font size="+1"> Below, we will discuss how CalCOFI’s observations of the CCE demonstrate this vulnerability.
-Scroll down to learn about which portions of CalCOFI’s data we will engage with. </font>
+<font size="+1"> Below, we will discuss how CalCOFI's observations of the CCE demonstrate this vulnerability.
+Scroll down to learn about which portions of CalCOFI's data we will engage with. </font>